 - Launch any Data Query from the My Activity Searches or perform a new search.

-- You will see the Data Visualization Manager view open as a side panel view showing all the nodes and records associated in a hierarchical order.
+- You will see the Case Intelligence Workspace view open as a side panel view showing all the nodes and records associated in a hierarchical order.

 Data Visualization Manager View Features